Navigation Bar Checkout View Cart E-mail Us Maps Publications Search Home

 1. Introduction in either the House of Commons or the Senate

 2. 1st Reading: This step is not an actual reading but rather a first presentation of the Bill.
-This step authorizes the printing of the Bill and allocates it a number: C-# for House bills and S-# for Senate bills.
+This step authorizes the publishing of the Bill and allocates it a number: C-# for House bills and S-# for Senate bills.

 3. 2nd Reading: The principle of the bill is debated.
 Once the principle is adopted, the Bill is referred to parliamentary committees for further study.